peredovitch/revue-de-presse-embed/README.md

 * Horizontal crop
 * Optional fallback image

+(Only the source URL is mandatory; all other fields default to sane settings and fallback image, title and alternative caption text are optional)

 **Shortcode:**

 `[revue_presse url="https://example.com/article" title="Example" image="https://example.com/screenshot.png" lang="fr" scale="0.4" offset_x="40" offset_y="60" align="right" width="320" height="220" gap="O.75"]`

 Offsets are interpreted as crop values and always applied as negative internal translations.

+(Only the source URL parameter is mandatory; other parameters are optional or set to sane defaults if void)

 ## Frequently Asked Questions